 This is my first and LAST GM product because I feel they are trash.
 Oh, did I mention my Malibu fills with water when it rains??
 No apparent reason for it but the carpet and headliner are rotting and moldy thanks to the rain that blows in through my side A/C vents, dashboard, and leaks on my legs from under the steering column when I am driving!
 Real American know-how??
 After a taxpayer bailout, one would think that GM would turn itself inside out to make customers happy with their cars!
 Next car is foreign...

-ARIZONA -- So I'm make it short and simple my warranty just ran up and my car electronic power steering pump goes out every 2 to 3 months since I had it they fix it and I pay dedutable every time I have contacted GM for help that got me no where they said it my problem and they even said that when it was under warranty I have almost ran n to ppl plus freeway walls cause of this damn car shutting down if there is any other malibu owners who wish to join and file a class action lawsuit against GM since this makes it dangerous to drive plus I have young kids n car get in touch with me
+ARIZONA -- So I'm make it short and simple.
+My warranty just ran up and my car electronic power steering pump goes out every 2 to 3 months.
+Since I had it, they fix it and I pay deductible every time.
+I have contacted GM for help that got me nowhere.
+They said it's my problem and they even said that when it was under warranty.
+I have almost ran into people plus freeway walls cause of this damn car shutting down.
+If there is any other malibu owners who wish to join and file a class action lawsuit against GM since this makes it dangerous to drive plus I have young kids in car, get in touch with me.

 MADISON, TENNESSEE -- This 2000 Malibu LS has 74K miles and has been well maintained.
 My complaint with the AC is 2 fold.

-(1) The dash board controller for AC allows corrosion to build up on the switch contacts and must be replaced every 2 years or cleaned.
-This is a manufacturer built in defect and should have been re-engineerd and recalled.
+The dash board controller for AC allows corrosion to build up on the switch contacts and must be replaced every 2 years or cleaned.
+This is a manufacturer built in defect and should have been re-engineered and recalled.